Van Ophuijsen Spelling System: Limitations

 The perceived shortcomings of the Van Ophuijsen system led to the development of a partially revised orthography called the Republican Spelling System in 1947, and eventually to the adoption of the Enhanced Indonesian Spelling System in 1972.

 Names

 Van Ophuijsen spellings continue to be frequently used in Indonesian names like Soerjadjaja (Suryajaya, also written in a mixed spelling as Soeryadjaya).
-Since spelling of Indonesian names are highly fluid, usage can also be inconsistent: for example, Sukarno wrote his own name with a u, but signed it as Soekarno.
+Since spelling of Indonesian names are fluid, usage can also be inconsistent: for example, Sukarno wrote his own name with a u, but signed it as Soekarno.